"Can’t be real": Lady's bf fails loyalty test miserably, SA amazed by betrayal

 - A woman showed TikTok users the texts she had with her best friend's boyfriend, who they set up on WhatsApp

-- Online users were amused after seeing how the man fumbled and then tried to make a lot of excuses
+- Online users were amused after seeing how the guy fumbled and then tried to make a lot of excuses

 A young lady's TikTok prank on her boyfriend ended in tears.
 The woman enlisted her friend to put her boyfriend to the test on a date.

-The video of the TikTok prank got more than 20,000 likes.
-People commentied on the post with their opinions about her boyfriend.
+The video of the TikTok prank got more than 20K likes.
+People commented on the post with their opinions about her boyfriend.

 Woman puts boyfriend to the test in TikTok

-@_sino.m set up her boyfriend's best friend by texting him to see if he would try his luck if a pretty girl approached him.
+@_sino.m set up her best friend's boyfriend by texting him to see if he would try his luck if a pretty girl approached him.
 He initially shut the girl down in the messages until she sent her picture.

+Man posts TikTok videos of crush working on construction site, other men wish to take care of hard worker

 Watch the video to see screenshots of their WhatsApp texts.